Request for Information

-WEBINARS: GPG and HIT Catalyst will host two webinars to provide more information about the programs, what it means to participate, and how to apply.
-Identical information will be presented in both webinars, and Q&A will be posted to this page following each session.
-Webinars will be held on:
+WEBINARS: GPG and HIT Catalyst will host a webinar to provide more information about the programs, what it means to participate, and how to apply.

 We recommend developing your responses in a Microsoft Word (or any word processor) document before transferring the information to the appropriate RFI field in the webform.
 This will help you retain information if you encounter submission glitches.
 The webform does NOT allow intermediate saving.

-For your convenience, please download the webform questions in Microsoft Word.
+For your convenience, please download the webform questions [DOCX - 30 KB].
 Please note that the completion of the Word doc does NOT constitute a submission to the joint GSA/DOE RFI, and will not be accepted as an email attachment or in any other form.
 Only complete responses submitted through the RFI webform will receive consideration.

 EMAIL: For additional information: firstname.lastname@example.org